lokkai/ground-news-discord-bot/README.md

 ❓ FREQUENTLY ASKED QUESTIONS

+Q: What analysis does the bot perform?
+A: Three types of analysis:
+   - Political Bias: Left/Center/Right percentage
+   - Fact-Checking: Flags verifiable claims
+   - Sentiment: Positive/Negative/Neutral

+Q: How does summarization work?
+A: Uses TF-IDF algorithm to extract key sentences while preserving meaning.

 Q: How often does the bot check for new articles?
 A: Every 5 minutes by default (configurable in code).

 Q: Why are some articles not appearing?
 A: They might be blocked as duplicates or feed might have no new content.

 Q: Can I run this 24/7?
 A: Yes!
 For continuous operation:
 - Windows: Run in background using Task Scheduler.
 - Linux: Use nohup python3 ground-news-discord-bot.py
 - Cloud: Host on AWS/Azure free tier.

 Q: How do I change the RSS feed?
 A: Edit the RSS_FEEDS dictionary in the Python script.

 ---